American Ninja Warrior season 14: Night 1

 The first round of qualifying featured four new obstacles: Rollercoaster, the Serpent (‘Split Decision’ obstacle, along with Domino Effect), Carnival and Salmon Roll.
-The round tied the record of scaling the Mega Wall with four attendants.
-This episode 15-year old Jordan Carr, a former American Ninja Warrior Junior competitor, set a record being the youngest woman ever to beat the Warped Wall.
+This episode tied the record of four successful Mega Wall climbs.
+In addition, 15-year old Jordan Carr, a former American Ninja Warrior Junior competitor, set a record as the youngest woman ever to beat the Warped Wall.
 Her mentor, veteran Flip Rodriguez, barely advanced after falling on the fifth obstacle.

-The episode also marked a return of James "The Beast" McGrath after his three-year absence and his proposal to Allyssa Beird, his girlfriend and fellow ninja, who is the only veteran who couldn't advance to the semifinals.
-Another proposal for the episode was from veteran Vinnie Castranova.
-USA Olympic soccer medalist Heather O'Reilly and 70-year old John Loobey also attempted the course but could not advance.
+The episode also marked the return of James "The Beast" McGrath after a three-year absence and his proposal to Allyssa Beird, his girlfriend and fellow ninja; Beird was the only veteran who couldn't advance to the semifinals in this episode.
+Another proposal in the episode came from veteran Vinnie Castranova.
+USA Olympic soccer medalist Heather O'Reilly and 70-year old John Loobey also attempted the course but neither could advance.

 Night 2

 The round introduced another new obstacle, Piston Plunge.
-This episode marked the time when all top 5 women scored their places in top 30 competitors, with three of them being teammates.
-Joe Moravsky scaled the Mega Wall for third consecutive time, Najee Richardson returned after missing season 13 due to injury and 75-year old Dave Kozak became the oldest competitor of a season, easily making it on the first place of 'Akbar's Gbajabia-Moments'.
+This episode saw all five top female competitors all finish within the top 30, with three of them being teammates.
+Joe Moravsky scaled the Mega Wall for the third consecutive time, Najee Richardson returned after missing season 13 due to an ankle injury and 75-year old Dave Kozak became the oldest competitor of a season, easily making it onto Akbar's Gbajabia-Moments.

-Among the famous participants were current WBA-NABA super featherweight boxer Abraham Nova, who couldn't pass the first obstacle and Miss Massachusetts 2019-2020 Lindsey Littlefield, who failed on the second obstacle.
-Veterans Jessie Graff, who has returned after missing the previous season because of her serious injuries and Sandy Zimmerman also couldn't advance to the semifinals, failing on the Serpent and Carnival.
-Also, silver 2020 Olympics medalist MyKayla Skinner joined Matt and Akbar and reported the run of her husband, who also failed on the Serpent.
+Among the famous participants were current WBA-NABA super featherweight boxer Abraham Nova, who couldn't pass the first obstacle, and Miss Massachusetts 2019-2020 Lindsey Littlefield, who failed on the second obstacle.
+Veterans Jessie Graff, who had returned after missing the previous season because of knee and shoulder injuries, and Sandy Zimmerman, the first mother to ever clear qualifying, also were unable to advance to the semifinals, failing on the Serpent and Carnival respectively.
+Also, 2020 Olympics silver medalist MyKayla Skinner joined Matt and Akbar in the booth and reported the run of her husband, who also failed on the Serpent.

 Night 3

-Another new obstacle was introduced, Kickboards, and two obstacles from the first night, Rollercoaster and Salmon Roll returned.
-Domino Effect and the Serpent at Split Decision were replaced by Log Runner and Burn Rubber, respectively.
+Another new obstacle was introduced, Kickboards, and two obstacles from the first night, Rollercoaster and Salmon Roll, returned.
+Domino Effect and the Serpent at Split Decision were replaced by the Log Runner and Burn Rubber, respectively.

-Most of the veterans, including Kaden Lebsack, who was Last Ninja Standing in Season 13, Jamie Rahn, Ethan Swanson and Andrew "Roo" Yori, advanced to the semifinals.
-Jesse "Flex" Labreck and her fiancé, Chris DiGangi, also moved on, both passing tenth course in their ninja career.